Hazomatic – Theatrical Haze, Measured

 Sometimes it’s not even possible for the console operator to see the stage – at the top of an act, for example, when the safety curtain or frontcloth is flown in, you’ve got no idea of accurate haze levels, other than nervously asking the DSM over comms… it’s too late to catch any problems without real world data!

-Hazomatic takes the guesswork out of haze control.
+Hazomatic takes the guesswork out of haze monitoring and getting consistent results from show to show.
 You get accurate second by second measurements.
-Haze macros fire automatically.
-Levels get logged.
+Haze levels become numbers not foggy adjectives!

 For Camera